SpicyLemon/json-explorer/README.md

 Once you find an entry that you want to save for later, highlight it and press the `<tab>` button.
 A right-caret (aka "greater-than sign") will appear next to the line to indicate that you've selected it.
 You can select multiple paths this way.
 Pressing `<tab>` on a selected line will deselect it.

 After you've selected your desired lines, press `enter` (or `return`).
 If no lines are selected, and you press the `enter` (or `return`) key, the highlighted line is selected and submitted.
-If one ore more lines are selected when pressing `enter` (or `return`), only the selected lines are submitted; the highlighted line isn't automatically also selected.
+If one or more lines are selected when pressing `enter` (or `return`), only the selected lines are submitted; the highlighted line isn't automatically also selected.
 Lines that are selected, but no longer visible are still submitted.
 Pressing the `esc` key will exit out as if no lines are selected.

 For each line selected, a json object will be created containing the keys `"path"` and `"value"`.
 The `"path"` key will contain the path (that was selected).
 The `"value"` will contain the value at that path in the originally supplied json file.